Updated

 2.3.
 Coerced into a plea

-A criminal court will typically grant a PC 1018 motion if an accused was threatened, coerced, or lured into pleading guilty or no contest.
+A criminal court will typically grant a PC 1018 motion if you were threatened, coerced, or lured into pleading guilty or no contest.

 A perfect example lies in the real case of Steven Sandoval Jr. Steven pled guilty to a voluntary manslaughter charge that required him to serve a 27-year state prison sentence.
 After pleading, Sandoval filed a winning PC 1018 Motion because: